-Legislation called “The Licensing of Houses in Multiple Occupation (Prescribed Description) (England) Order 2018” was agreed by parliament in February 2018 and comes into force on 1st October 2018.
+Legislation called “The Licensing of Houses in Multiple Occupation (Prescribed Description) (England) Order 2018” was agreed by parliament in February 2018 and came into force on 1st October 2018.

-This order will change the HMO definition for licensing and will mean that more properties will need to be licenced to protect tenants’ safety.
+This order changes the HMO definition for licensing and will mean that more properties will need to be licensed to protect tenants’ safety.

 • Any property occupied by five or more people forming two or more separate households (this could mean three, two or single storey properties if they fall under this remit).

 • Properties above commercial buildings (such as shops or restaurants)

 Most university halls of residence and other types of student accommodation which have signed up to an approved code of practice are not defined in the legislation as HMOs.